AshwiniChaudhari11/SalesPatternAnalyzer/README.md

 ## 📊 Data

-The project uses a CSV file named **`Sales.csv`**, located in the same folder as the Jupyter Notebook.
+The project uses a CSV file named **`Groceries data.csv`**, located in the same folder as the Jupyter Notebook.

 **Columns:**